Altering Thrift Shop Suits & Sport Coats – Before & After!

 I like to learn new skills, especially those with a learning curve that demands a bit of practice and patience to master.
 I also like thrift shopping for my clothes.
 Hmmm, can I put the two together to save even more money on my menswear thrift shop hauls?
 Yea!
-Learning how to alter my thrifted clothing purchases is the perfect way to save maximum dollars when buying suits, sports jackets, slacks, and shirts while acquiring a very useful skill.
+Learning how to alter my thrifted clothing purchases is the perfect way to save maximum dollars when buying suits, sports coats, slacks, and shirts while acquiring a very useful skill.

 This silk/wool sport coat was purchased second-hand on eBay for only $12.00 (including shipping).
 It had a single rear vent, and the overall proportions were better suited for a man that is a bit more rotund than I. It fit me like a potato sack.
 Not good.
 Since the shoulders and length of this sports coat fit well, I decided to try making two key alterations to slim the proportions and give it a bit more of an Italian silhouette.

 This project allowed me to tackle a new type of alteration.
 I’ve become fairly good at altering side seams to take in a jacket.
 Removing a center vent from the jacket was new to me.
 Because this jacket was so cheap, it would make a good test subject for this type of alteration.

 As you can see, it turned out quite well!
 My modest Brother JX2517 sewing machine (I paid $75 at Walmart one sale) was up to the task.
-The center vent is gone, giving the jacket a more European ventless silhouette, and the overall body of the jacket has been slimmed down for much better fit.
+The center vent is gone, giving this sport coat a more European ventless silhouette.
+Also, the body of the jacket has been slimmed down for much better fit.

 If I had taken this jacket to a professional tailor for these alterations, they would have charged more than I paid for my sewing machine to alter it!
 That sewing machine and my modest alteration skills are saving me a ton of money.
 That’s what you call extreme thrifting!